SOFTS-Sugar, coffee, cocoa fall on macroeconomic jitters

-LONDON, Aug 8 (Reuters) - Sugar, coffee and cocoa futures on ICE fell on Tuesday, with the chocolate-making ingredient sliding off recent 46-year highs as investors fretted over the latest weak economic data from China, the world's second largest economy.
+NEW YORK, Aug 8 (Reuters) - Sugar, coffee and cocoa futures on ICE mostly fell on Tuesday, with the chocolate-making ingredient sliding off recent 46-year highs as investors fretted over the latest weak economic data from China, the world's second-largest economy.

 SUGAR

-* Dealers said fears over global growth will continue to weigh on sugar near term, despite talk of increasing deficits for next season.
+* Dealers said fears over global growth would continue to weigh on sugar near term, despite talk of increasing deficits for next season.

-* Several sugar market analysts expect a second consecutive global deficit next season as they bet near-record output from top producer Brazilian will not be enough to offset falling production elsewhere.
+* "A struggling China is not a positive sign for commodities and the markets today are showing they are concerned," said a U.S. broker.

 COCOA